-Э. team members usuany see me as.
+Э. team members usually see me as:

 Factual.

 Flexible.

 Encouraging.

 d.
 Candid.

-6. At tim es, I am:
+6. At time es, I am:

+a.
 Too results oriented.

+b.
 Too laid back.

+c.
 Self-righteous.

 d.
 Shortsighted.

-/. things go wrong on the team, I usually:
+7. things go wrong on the team, I usually:

 a.
 Push for increased emphasis on listening,

-feedback, and participation.
+feedback,and participation.

+b.
 Press for a candid discussion of our problems.

+c.
 Work hard to provide more and better information.

 d.
 Suggest that we revisit our basic mission.

-8. • team contribution for me is to:
+8. A risky team contribution for me is to:

+a.
 Question some aspect of the team's work.

+b.
 Push the team to set higher performance standards.

+c.
 Work outside my defined role or job area.

 d.
 Provide other team members with feedback on

 theirbehavior as team members.

-^ Camat :

 9. imes other team members see me as:

 A perfectionist.

+b.
 Unwilling to reassess the team's mission or goals.

-C. Not serious about getting the real job done.
+с.
+Not serious about getting the real job done.

-a.
+d.
 A nitpicker.

-10 امال va taana muahlam aali jira mani jiraa.

 10. ve team problem solving requires:

 Cooperation by all team members.

 High-level listening skills.

 A willingness to ask tough questions.

+d.
 Good solid data.

-a.
-Good solid data.

-11 When a new team is forming, I usually:
+11. a new team is forming, I usually:

-a.
+Try to meet and get to know other team members.

 Ask pointed questions about our goals and methods.

 Want to know what is expected of me.

 Seek clarity about our basic mission.

-12 es, I make other people feel:
+12. es, I make other people feel:

-12. Dishonest because they are not able to be
+a.
+Dishonest because they are not able to be

-a. asconfrontational as I am.
+asconfrontational as I am. -

-l.
-11

-D. Guilty because they don't live up to my standards.
+b.
+Guilty because they don't live up to my standards.

 c.
 Small-minded because they don't think long-range. d.
 Heartless because they don't care about how peoplerelate to each other.
-13. I believ ve the role of the team leader is to: a.
-Ensure the efficient solution of business problems.
+13. I believ ve the role of the team leader is to: Ensure the efficient solution of business problems.
 Help the team establish long-range goals andshort-term objectives. c.
 Create a participatory decision-making climate. d.
 Bring out diverse ideas and challenge assumptions. - 14.
 I believ ve team decisions should be based on: a.
 The team's mission and goals.
 A consensus of team members. c.
 An open and candid assessment of the issues.
 The weight of the evidence.

 15. Somet

 See team climate as an end in itself.

 Play devil's advocate far too long.

 Fail to see the importance of effective team process.

-a.
+d.
 Overemphasize strategic issues and

 minimizeshort-term task

 accomplishments.

 16. People have often described me as:

 • Independent.

 Dependable.

+c.
 Imaginative.

-d.
 Participative.

-17 Most fthatima lam
+17 Most fthatima lam.

-1/. of the time, I am:
+17. of the time, I am: Responsible and hardworking.

-a.
-Responsible and hardworking.
-Committed and flexible.
+a. h Committed and flexible.

 Enthusiastic and humorous.

 Honest and authentic.

 u. nonest and authentic.

 18. In relat ting to other team members, at times I get annoyed because the y don't:

 a.
 Revisit team goals to check progress.

 b.
 See the importance of working well together.

 c.
 Object to team actions with which they disagree.

-Ч Complete their team assignments on time.
+А Complete their team assignments on time